 Joseph Skate Bates & his family in the 1920s.

-back row, the five people L to R 1.
+Back Row, L to R: 1.
 'Harry' Henry Bates (son) 2.
 'Jack' John Bates (son) 3.
 'Billy' William Bates (son) 4.
 Robert 'Bob'William Bates (son) 5.
 Joseph Skate Bates

-the two women centre row 1.
+Two Women Centre Row: 1.
 Billy's Fiancée.
 (Nellie Seales? - may not have married).
 2. Mary Ann (Polly) Bates (daughter)

-man on the far right, holding a cigarette James 'Jimmy' Bateson (son)
+Man far right: James 'Jimmy' Bateson (son)

-front row, L to R 1.
+Front Row L to R: 1.
 Polly's husband.
 2. Hubert Cooper with David Cooper in his lap 3.
 Amelia (Cooper). daughter of James ("Jimmy”).

-Below - Alice Aves-Bateson, wife of Walter, in 1928.
+Below: Alice Aves-Bateson, wife of Walter, in 1928.
 Alice's grandfather Benjamin Aves was head Shepherd at Marham Hall for about 30 years and her great uncle Richard Aves was described in 1913 as the most notable Shepherd of the century.
 Alice was also descended from the Flaxman family of John Flaxman, the sculptor (1755-1826).

 Above - photo sent by Peter Cooper in Australia